 Based in Milwaukee, Wisconsin, Marquette University is a private, Jesuit university that offers students more than 80 majors to choose from.
 The university has been featured on U.S. News & World Report’s Top 100 America’s Best Colleges ranking and was named No. 6 in the country for job placement by the U.S. Department of Education.

 At Marquette University, under the College of Business Administration, students can major in innovation and entrepreneurship.
-You’ll come out of this program with a solid understanding of how to create business models, construct and present elevator pitches, and develop business plans for launching a new venture.
+You’ll come out of this program with a solid understanding of:

-Your courses will provide a strong introductory foundation in entrepreneurship, in addition to more advanced, yet essential skills such as entrepreneurial finance and accounting, business law, market research, professional selling, and analysis of corporate financial statements.
-In total, the program comprises 30 credit hours.
+Your courses will provide a strong introductory foundation in entrepreneurship, in addition to more advanced, yet essential skills such as:

 Marquette University charges undergraduate tuition of around $44,970, with the typical cost of room and board coming in at around $13,656.
 There are also additional fees of approximately $700.
 For those who need extra financial support, this university offers a limited number of scholarships to students.